acktreptow/ps-studios/README.md

 4. **Stats section**: This is where the analysis goes many layers deep to provide a number of stats for each first-party developer and the PlayStation Studios umbrella as a whole.
 They range from basic ones like how many PS5 games each developer has released, to more complex ones like which developer's has the highest average Metacritic score.
 5. **About section**: This goes into more detail about all the pages, as well as why I felt this site was necessary to create.

-Overall, this was one of the most fulfilling projects I have worked on as it not only significantly improved my Next.js, TypeScript and Tailwind skills, but it's also something that stands on it own outside of the coding world.
+Overall, this was one of the most fulfilling projects I have worked on.
+It not only significantly improved my Next.js, TypeScript and Tailwind skills, but it's also an engaging and informative website that stands on it own outside of the coding world.

 ## Installation